rlucente-se-jboss/ocp-on-nuc/linksys-openwrt-config.md

     sed -i ’s/192.168.1./10.123.123./g’ /etc/rc.d/S05netconfig
     reboot; exit

+I chose `10.123.123.0/24` for my LAN network.
 Disconnect the LAN network cable since the IP addresses are updated and wait for router to restart.
-When power LED is solid green, reconnect the LAN network cable
+When power LED is solid green, reconnect the LAN network cable.

 ## Enable the WiFi
 Use the following commands to enable the WiFi device.